fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 permutation test (the probability of falsely rejecting the null hypothesis).
+The value of cfg.alpha determines the critical values with which we must compare the test statistic (i.e., the maximum and the minimum cluster-level statistic).

+{% include markup/danger %}
-The value of cfg.alpha determines the critical values with which we must compare the test statistic (i.e., the maximum and the minimum cluster-level statistic). *Note that if you want to run a two-sided test, you have to split the critical alpha value by setting cfg.correcttail = 'alpha'; i.e. this sets cfg.alpha = 0.025, corresponding to a false alarm rate of 0.05 in a two-sided test.* The field cfg.alpha is not crucial.
+*Note that if you want to run a two-sided test, you have to split the critical alpha value by setting cfg.correcttail = 'alpha'; i.e. this sets cfg.alpha = 0.025, corresponding to a false alarm rate of 0.05 in a two-sided test.*
+{% include markup/end %}

+The field cfg.alpha is not crucial.
 This is because the output of **[ft_timelockstatistics](/reference/ft_timelockstatistics)** (see further) contains a p-value for every cluster (calculated under the permutation distribution of the maximum/minimum cluster-level statistic).